Code-Norris/eClinic/Readme.md

 * Inter-service mTLS API calls with Linkerd (evaluating, or dapr)
 * Logging: Console stdout and stderr.
 FluentD and ELK for stdout/stderr logs
 * Distributed Tracing with Zipkin
-* Secrets: Azure Key Vault with AAD Pod Identity for secret retrieval
+* Secrets Management with Azure Key Vault provider for Secret Store CSI Driver